Nomadland

-Nomadland is a 2020 American drama film written, produced, edited and directed by Chloé Zhao.
+Nomadland is a 2020 American drama film written, directed, edited and co-produced by Chloé Zhao.
 Based on the 2017 nonfiction book Nomadland: Surviving America in the Twenty-First Century by Jessica Bruder, it stars Frances McDormand as a widow who leaves her life in Nevada to drift around the United States in her van.
 A number of real-life nomads appear as fictionalized versions of themselves, including Linda May, Swankie, and Bob Wells.
 David Strathairn also stars in a supporting role.

 Nomadland premiered on September 11, 2020, at the Venice Film Festival, where it won the Golden Lion.
 It also won the People's Choice Award at the Toronto International Film Festival.
 It had a one-week streaming limited release on December 4, 2020, and was distributed by Searchlight Pictures in selected IMAX theaters in the United States on January 29, 2021, and simultaneously in theaters, and streaming digitally on Hulu, on February 19, 2021.
-The film received critical acclaim and was a box office success, grossing $39 million worldwide against its $5 million budget.
+The film was critically acclaimed and a box-office success, grossing $39 million worldwide against its $5 million budget.

 At the 93rd Academy Awards, the film won Best Picture, Best Director, and Best Actress for McDormand, from a total of six nominations.
 Zhao became the second woman and first Asian woman to win Best Director, and the first to be nominated in four categories in a single year.
 McDormand became the first woman and fourth person to win Academy Awards for both acting and producing, and the first person to win Academy Awards as producer and performer for the same film.
 It is also the first Searchlight release to win Best Picture since the studio's ownership under Walt Disney Studios, following Disney's acquisition of the 21st Century Fox assets.
-It also won Best Motion Picture – Drama and Best Director at the 78th Golden Globe Awards, four awards including Best Film at the 74th British Academy Film Awards, and four awards including Best Film at the 36th Independent Spirit Awards.
+It also won Best Motion Picture – Drama and Best Director at the 78th Golden Globe Awards, four awards including Best Film at the 74th British Academy Film Awards, and four awards, including Best Film, at the 36th Independent Spirit Awards.
+It has since been cited as one of the best films of the 2020s and the 21st century.